openannotation/annotator/doc/module-development.rst

 Module hooks
 ------------

+Hooks are called by the application in order to delegate work to registered modules.
 This is a list of module hooks, when they are called, and what arguments they receive.

+It is possible to add your own hooks to your application by invoking the :func:`~annotator.App.prototype.runHook` method on the application instance.
+The return value is a :term:`Promise` that resolves to an ``Array`` of the results of the functions registered for that hook (the order of which is undefined).

+Hook functions may return a value or a :term:`Promise`.
+The latter is sometimes useful for delaying actions.
+For example, you may wish to return a :term:`Promise` from the ``beforeAnnotationCreated`` hook when an asynchronous task must complete before the annotation data can be saved.

 .. function:: configure(registry)